yousha-waja/taxi-queue-app-uj-2023/readme.md

 ## Deploy

-Deploy your app the [Render](render.com)
+Deploy your app the [Render](render.com) - share the deployed URL in the feedback system.

 ## Work submission

-Check your Email for the links to submit your App URL and the URL to your GitHub repository on feedback.projectcodex.co.
+Check your Email for the links to submit your App URL (render.com) and the URL to your GitHub repository on feedback.projectcodex.co.

 Spend the first 30 minutes of your assessment on planning.
 Read through all the different scenarios & create a Kanban Board with the tasks you think you need to complete.
 Email a link to your Kanban board to `uj-mentors@projectcodex.co`.
 Create pseudo code using code comments to help you think through what you need to do.